Self-Drive: Between the Mountains and the Sea 5d

 In the morning you will leave this wonderful green valley behind and drive toward the coast to reach the beautiful town of Matanzas.
 Along the way make sure to stop for a little sightseeing and perhaps even souvenir shopping.
 After arriving at Matanzas you will have the rest of the evening to enjoy the town as you please.
 Overnight in Matanzas.
 (B)

 Today you will have the entire day to discover this picturesque town and its surroundings.
 Matanzas is known for its shoreline ideal for all different types of aquatic sports such as surf or kitesurfing.
 Nearby you can also find the Pupuya Beach with uniquely greyish sand and impressive dunes and rock formations.
-Furthermore, you can visit La Polcura Park, a beautiful nature sanctuary.
+Furthermore you can visit the La Polcura Park, a beautiful nature sanctuary.
 Last but not least, make sure to try one of the great seafood restaurants recommended for lunch or dinner.
 Overnight in Matanzas.
 (B)

 MATANZAS – SANTIAGO (165 KM / 103 MI)